 - Wear closed toed, sturdy shoes and long hiking pants.
 I wore my KEEN hiking shoes which were great.
-Normally I suggest hiking sandals but for the cave part, you definitely want closed toed hiking shoes
+Normally I suggest hiking sandals in hot weather, but for the cave part, you definitely want closed toed hiking shoes

-- Bring lots of water and a snack, the hike will get you tired!
+- Bring lots of water and snacks, the hike will get you tired!
+Sunscreen is a must.

 - There are many hiking trails if you’re not interested in the caves.
 There are also bat tours.

-I would say that half the tour was hiking to the caves, an arduous hike but entirely worth it.
+I would say that half the tour was hiking to the caves.
+It’s an arduous hike but entirely worth it.
 For someone who is looking to experience something different with a more active spirit, this is perfect for them.